Wind turbines, solar panels, home battery storage - if it's discussion about renewable energy you're after, you'll find it here.

 SPRING: September, October and November.

-The general consistency of the annual data suggests that those wishing to predict their own future energy production in Adelaide from this data could do so fairly reliably.
-Bear in mind that the data for 2019 is not complete.
+The annual data histogram above shows only complete calendar years, and the general consistency of the annual data suggests that those wishing to predict their own future energy production in Adelaide from this data could do so fairly reliably.

 To facilitate your own calculation, Table 5 shows the estimated daily production figures for each month of the year, plus the estimated total annual output, based on solar panel installations from 1 to 10 kW, with summaries for north, east, south and west facing panels.

-The most common roof pitches in Australia are flat, 15 degrees and 22.5 degrees.
-If your panels are not at a pitch of 22.5°, or not facing north, east, south or west, you may need to make some adjustments to my data.
+The most common roof pitches in Australia are flat, 15° and 22.5°.
+My north facing roof pitch is 22.5°, but the panels have been raised slightly to have a pitch of 27.5°.
+If your panels are not at a pitch of 27.5°, or not facing north, east, south or west, you may need to make some adjustments to my data.
 The optimum pitch angle above the horizontal for solar panels is the latitude, which is 34.9° here in Adelaide.
 There are many articles on the web, such as Solar panel orientation and Solar panel angle, which discuss corrections for angle of pitch and direction.

 Table 6 below is from the Clean Energy Council guidelines for direction and panel angle and details the effect of pitch and direction on annual daily irradiation on an inclined plane expressed as a percentage of the maximum value, where north facing (0 degrees direction) at a pitch of 30 degrees is the maximum for Adelaide.